abcorrea/powerlifted/dev/README.md

 python dev/run-tests.py --compare-results dev/results.json
 ```

-If you prefer `uv`, the same commands can be run with `uv run`.

 ## Important Caveats

-- Run the regression suite serially.
+- Run the test suite serially.
 The planner writes an intermediate
   translator file named `output.lifted` by default, so concurrent runs in the
   same working directory can clobber each other.
-- Validation requires `validate` from VAL to be available on `PATH`.
+- Validation requires `validate` from [VAL](https://github.com/KCL-Planning/VAL)
+  to be available on `PATH`.
 - The suite is correctness-first, but some cases are still useful as rough
   performance sentinels.
 In particular, `join` on `organic-synthesis` is known
   to be much slower and more memory-hungry than the other local cases.